Katy Harris: Storylines

-Angela planned to dispose of the murder weapon but could not get the opportunity, and tried to persuade the police that the gang had killed Tommy and for the family to be given new identities.
-Katy struggled to deal with the situation, but Angela tried to help her cope.
-When the family visited the funeral parlour to view Tommy's body, Angela hid the wrench inside the coffin.
-Katy was left alone when forensic evidence led to Angela's arrest.
-Katy and Craig returned to Sheffield with their grandfather.
-After a few weeks, Katy returned to No. 6. and decided she couldn't live with the guilt any longer and wrote a note confessing the truth about her father's death before committing suicide by destroying her insulin cartridges and drinking water mixed with sugar (a deadly solution, because of her diabetes).
+Angela plans to dispose of the murder weapon but does not get the opportunity, and tries to persuade the police that the gang had killed Tommy and asks for the family to be given new identities.
+Katy struggles to deal with the situation, but Angela tries to help her cope.
+When the family visit the funeral parlour to view Tommy's body, Angela hides the wrench inside the coffin.
+Katy is left alone when forensic evidence led to Angela's arrest.
+Katy and Craig return to Sheffield with their grandfather.
+After a few weeks, Katy returned to the street and decided she cannot live with the guilt any longer and writes a note confessing the truth about her father's death before she dies by suicide.
+She ends her life by destroying her insulin cartridges and drinking water mixed with sugar (a deadly solution because of her diabetes).
 The Platt family hear the TV next door of the supposedly vacant house.
-Martin broke down the door and found her lying unconscious on the sofa with the note beside her.
-She was taken to hospital, but died two weeks later.
-Angela was cleared of murder but received new charges for perverting the course of justice and was imprisoned for four years.
+Martin breaks down the door and finds her lying unconscious on the sofa with the note beside her.
+She is taken to hospital, but dies two weeks later.
+Angela is cleared of murder but receives new charges for perverting the course of justice and is imprisoned for six to eight years.